 Step 2: Submit Your Application

-The application for planning permission usually requires:
+The application for planning permission requires:

 • Site plans: These show where the log cabin will be placed on your property.